-Important: If the slot you are using as a source is the mounted/active slot, the script will shut down mysql on the SAC prior to starting the backup operation and start it when the backup is complete.
-This ensures there is no data loss.
+Note: If the slot you are using as a source is the mounted/active slot, the script shuts down mysql on the SAC before it starts the backup operation, and the script starts mysql when the backup is complete.
+This ensures that there is no data loss.

-Customizing the Slot Labels on a Multiboot System
+Customizing the Slot Labels on a Multiple-boot System

-You can use the cadmin command to label the slots on a multiboot SGI ICE X system.
+You can use the cadmin command to label the slots on a multiple-boot SGI ICE X system.
 After an installation, the slot label is (none).

-Procedure 1-10 To customize the slot labels
+Procedure 1-14 To customize the slot labels